|1. Description - |

 - Bouncing audio to disk

-- Consolidating audio regions, etc.
+- Consolidating audio clips, etc.

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|